 (Inc) The most consistent mistake companies make in sales and marketing is to position their company or product as the hero of the story.
 If you want customers to buy, you must tell a story where the customer is the hero–not you.

 My Comment: You can call this marketing.
 You can call it sales.
 I think it crosses over wonderfully into the customer experience world.
 More than making a customer like your product and want to buy more, make them feel as if using your product made a difference in their business or even their life.

 (Business2Community) If you don’t know what it’s like to be a customer of your own business, how can you really relate to customers when they have an issue?
 How can you create a truly differentiated customer experience?
 It’s a blind spot I see in businesses all the time.

-My Comment: Whenever a customer contacts a business with a problem, the goal should be to get it taken care of quickly, which means “first call resolution.”
+My Comment: Whenever a customer contacts a business with a problem, the goal should be to get it taken care of quickly, which means “first-call resolution.”
 Sometimes it’s more than a customer support representative managing the complaint.
-Sometimes it takes a system or proactive strategy for preventing a multiple call problem.
+Sometimes it takes a system or proactive strategy to prevent a multiple call problem.

 Teach staff the ABCs of customer service by BMD Editors

 (Business Management Daily) Here is a primer to help your employees understand what it takes to not only hang on to customers but leave them with a positive impression of your business.